Keymaster65/copper2go/README.md

 ### Backlog

-* Fix memory leak in ReplyChannelStore
+* Fix memory leak in ReplyChannelStore (may be: add a release method or garbage collection)
+* Add "vanilla" engine implementation
+* Add new Repository Performancetest
 * Improve unit test coverage up to 50+%
 * STDIN/OUT support in config and container (or remove it)
 * Redesign DefaultRequestChannel (like Kafka).
 Use WARN instead of ERROR?